 $268,431

-Aside from including the commentary by Bud Collins, Tony Kornheiser, and George Plimpton, the project also features interviews with members of both teams from the 1968 season.
+In addition to insightful commentary from Bud Collins, Tony Kornheiser, and George Plimpton, the film includes revealing interviews with players from both teams who participated in the iconic 1968 season.

 ComedyDramaWar